Guide for Authors

 Authors should acknowledge any agency, institution, department or any members for their support and providing facilities whenever needed.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proofreading the article, etc.).

-II.
-Manuscript main file (without author names)
+2. Manuscript main file (without author names)

 This should include the manuscript title, abstract, keywords, introduction, material, and methods; Results, Discussion, References. (see below)

-Title (Use a concise and informative title.
+Title: Use a concise and informative title.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.
 It should not exceed two printed lines.

 Abstract

-Graphical abstract Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
+Graphical abstract: Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.

 Keywords Immediately after the abstract, provide 5-7 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 The keywords should be separated by; and will be used for indexing purposes.